-First, go to https://copilot.microsoft.com/ using either the Chrome or Edge browser, and sign in to Copilot using your designated RCSS username and password.
+First, go to https://copilot.microsoft.com/ using either the Chrome or Edge browser, and sign in to Copilot using

 Once you have signed in, you should see a green "protected" symbol next to your profile picture.
 As long as the green protected symbol is active when you use Copilot, the AI will not store, keep, or use the data input into the window in any way.
-However, once the tab or window is closed, any inputs or outputs from a user's interaction with the page will be lost, so be sure to save any outputs from the AI before closing the window.
+However, always be careful not to input personally identifiable information (especially for students) into any Al program.
+Once the tab or window is closed, any inputs or outputs from a user's interaction with the page will be lost, so be sure to save any outputs from the AI before closing the window.